Router Table Plans to Make the Best DIY Router Table

 Conclusion

-Which DIY router table plan did you love the most?
-Let us know how your router table project goes.
-Remember to choose the table plans that suit your level of expertise, budget, available tools, and amount of time to spare.
+Which DIY router table plan did you like best?
+Let us know how your router table project progresses.
+Remember to choose table plans that are appropriate for your degree of ability, budget, available tools, and time constraints.

 Ian Mutuli